pierre-chaville/automlk/docs/install.rst

 You can launch the search in a dataset simply by clicking on the start/pause button in the home screen, and view the results through with the web interface.
 The search will continue automatically until the search is completed.

-To run the controller:
+To run the controller, grapher et text manager:

 .. code-block:: python

     cd automlk-master/run

     python run_controller.py
+    python run_grapher.py
+    python run_worker_text.py

-To run the worker:
+To run the workers on one or multiple machines:

 *On Linux:*